Almoe099/almoe099/README.md

   <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

 - 🔭 I’m currently working on enhancing my skills in backend development and exploring new technologies for building scalable and efficient software solutions.
-- 🌱 I’m currently learning about containerization technologies like Docker and Kubernetes to improve deployment processes and optimize infrastructure management.
+- 🌱 I'm currently learning about new frameworks to further increase my understanding of modern software development practices and expand my toolkit as a software engineer.
 - 👯 I’m looking to collaborate on open-source projects related to web development or cloud computing.
 I'm passionate about contributing to projects that make a positive impact on the community.
 - 🤔 I’m looking for help with mastering advanced algorithms and data structures to solve complex problems more efficiently and effectively.
-- 💬 Ask me about software architecture, design patterns, and best practices for building robust and maintainable applications.
 - 📫 How to reach me: almoe099@gmail.com

   <br>